AlexWang1987/alexwang1987.github.io/foundations/html/html.md

 ## Block-level / Inline-level Element
 The most common element is `<div>` which is generally used to divide our document into smaller block areas containing its own children.

+Block-level elements will occupy a whole newline in the flow driving away others siblings.